kunjeshmahajan/Age_Calculator/README.md

 Output screenshot are provided.

-You can run the code in any platform... we have performed it in Jupiter Notebook.
+You can run the code in any platform... we have performed it in Jupyter Notebook.

 We have used tkinter library.